Teaching and Living in Japan

 Japan is a country of festivals and they are truly spectacular.
 One of the most beautiful celebrations is “Shichi Go San” which means seven, five, three.
 On November 15th, Boys and girls dress in special traditional kimono and hakata and travel to the nearest Shinto Shrine with their family to pray for their good health and growth.
 It is amazing to see the little ones dressed to the hilt walking around the temple grounds.
 In addition to the many national events, there are just about as many local or regional festivals.
 It is well worth the effort to seek these things out and truly enjoy your Japanese experience to the fullest.

 Teaching and Culture Shock

-Japan used to be the premiere spot for teaching English; that is slowly changing.
-The number of college-aged students is decreasing and nearly 25 percent of colleges and universities have had to shut their doors.
+Japan used to be the top location to teach English, but that has changed.
+The number of college-aged students is decreasing and many colleges and universities have had to shut their doors in the past couple of decades.
 So the competition for jobs is increasing, but it is still easy and pleasant to live and work here.
 Japan is extremely safe, and it is easy to navigate your way around.
 It is also a good place to be for traveling.
-During the low season it is very cheap to fly out of Tokyo to places like Thailand, Korea, and Vietnam.
+During the low season, it is very cheap to fly out of Tokyo to places like Thailand, Korea, and Vietnam.
 Your yen will go a long way in those countries.
-Japanese people are friendly and often times overly generous.
+Japanese people are friendly and often overly generous.
 Once you make friends they will do anything to help you.
-I think as long as you have some idea of what to expect and have an open mind, you will make the most of your time in Japan.
-You can even save a fair bit of money if you don’t go mad while you’re there.
+I think as long as you have some idea about what to expect and an open mind, you will make the most of your time in Japan — and even save a fair bit of money.